 Pumps of syrup

-Aside from the espresso shots, there is a limit on the number of syrup pumps that can be used for certain cocktails.
+Aside from the espresso shots, there is a limit on the number of syrup pumps used for certain cocktails.

 Iced Shaken Espressos

-Despite the fact that Iced Shaken Espresso beverages and other espresso drinks of similar size appear to have the same number of syrup pumps, Starbucks’ brown sugar syrup bottles contain half-dose pumps.
+Although Iced Shaken Espresso beverages and other drinks of similar size appear to have the same number of syrup pumps, Starbucks’ brown sugar syrup bottles contain half-dose pumps.

-Most other espresso-based beverages include half the amount of sweetness found in a Iced Brown Sugar Shaken Espresso.
+Most other espresso-based beverages include half the amount of sweetness found in an Iced Brown Sugar Shaken Espresso.

 Caramel Macchiatos, both iced and hot, have one less syrup pump than other espresso-based beverages of similar amounts.

-The thick caramel sauce slathered on top of these Starbucks caramel drinks can be thought of as the “missing” syrup pump.
+The thick caramel sauce slathered on top of these Starbucks caramel drinks can be considered the “missing” syrup pump.

 - Do you want a more caffeinated beverage?

 Then keep in mind that buying a larger cup size for an espresso drink does not always mean it includes more caffeine.
-In fact, because both short and tall espresso beverages contain the same amount of espresso, their caffeine content is identical.
+Because both short and tall espresso beverages contain the same amount of espresso, their caffeine content is identical.
 This applies to the grande and venti sizes as well.

 - If you want more caffeine in your Starbucks drink, you can upgrade your short or tall drink to a grande or add an extra shot.

-Another option is to buy a cup of freshly brewed coffee, which has a higher caffeine level as the cup size grows.
-Unless you choose decaf coffee, of course.
+Another option is to buy a cup of freshly brewed coffee with a higher caffeine level as the cup size grows unless you choose decaf coffee.

-- If you need additional capacity in your cup for whatever reason, you can request a lesser drink in a larger cup.
+- If you need additional capacity in your cup, you can request a lesser drink in a larger cup.

 Don’t be anxious about the extra amount; you’ll only be charged for the smaller size.

-Because of the shop’s environment as well as the exceptional quality of the drinks, many consumers returned to Starbucks multiple times.
-Starbucks has no doubt grabbed the curiosity of coffee aficionados all over the world as a gathering or study place for colleagues, coworkers, friends, or loved ones, which is why it has quickly climbed to fame in the sector.
+Because of the shop’s environment and the exceptional quality of the drinks, many consumers returned to Starbucks multiple times.
+Starbucks has no doubt grabbed the curiosity of coffee fans worldwide as a gathering or study place for colleagues, coworkers, friends, or loved ones, which is why it has quickly climbed to fame in the sector.

-If you’re still interested about the flavor of Starbucks’ beverages, now is the time to try a cup of cold or hot coffee from this well-known coffee shop.
-When purchasing coffee for the first time at Starbucks, the cup sizes can be bewildering, but we hope that this guide will help you figure out which one is right for you.
+If you’re still interested in the flavor of Starbucks’ beverages, now is the time to try a cup of cold or hot coffee from this well-known coffee shop.
+When purchasing a coffee for the first time at Starbucks, the cup sizes can be bewildering, but we hope this guide will help you figure out which is right for you.
 Just keep in mind that every day is a brew-tiful day for Starbucks.

 It depends on what you want to believe; some people believe it’s just a way to appear pretentious, while others believe it’s just a marketing trick to make you feel better about getting a Venti rather than a Grande.

-But Howard Shulz, their former CEO, visited Italy in the 1980s and fell in love with the romanticism of the coffee culture there, and wanted to imitate it in his own stores in any way he could.
+But Howard Shulz, their former CEO, visited Italy in the 1980s, fell in love with the romanticism of the coffee culture there, and wanted to imitate it in his stores in any way he could.